hmhngx/task-manager-app/README.md

 - **Real-time comments and mentions**
 - **Admin dashboard with live monitoring**
 - **Live activity feed**
-- Responsive UI with Tailwind CSS and Material-UI
+- Responsive UI with Tailwind CSS
 - State management with Redux Toolkit
 - API documentation with Swagger

 ---

-## Real-Time Features
+## Real-Time Notification System

-### 🚀 WebSocket Integration
-The application includes comprehensive real-time functionality:
+The application includes a comprehensive real-time notification system with the following features:

-- **Live Task Updates**: Status changes, assignments, and modifications broadcast instantly
+-   **Live Task Updates**: All task changes are broadcast instantly to relevant users.
-- **Real-Time Comments**: New comments appear instantly with mention notifications
-- **Live Notifications**: Task assignments, status changes, and deadline reminders
-- **Admin Dashboard Monitoring**: Real-time user activity and system statistics
-- **Live Activity Feed**: System-wide events and collaboration awareness

-### 📡 WebSocket Architecture
-- **Backend**: NestJS WebSocket gateways with JWT authentication
-- **Frontend**: React WebSocket context with custom hooks
-- **Events**: Task updates, comments, notifications, and admin monitoring
-- **Security**: Room-based subscriptions with proper authorization
+-   **Assignment & Mention Notifications**: Users receive immediate alerts for task assignments and when they are mentioned in comments.
+-   **Task Request Alerts**: Admins are notified of new task requests, and users receive real-time updates on the status of their requests.
+-   **Deadline & Overdue Reminders**: The system automatically sends notifications for upcoming deadlines and overdue tasks.
+-   **Push Notifications**: A pop-up notification system ensures that users never miss important updates.

 ---